 Employee shall be granted paid special leave:

 a.
 For the death of relatives and in-laws in the first degree: four days; for the death of relatives and in-laws in the second degree: two days.
 If the employee has been entrusted with the interment or cremation this number may be increased by four days.

 c.
-After childbirth by the spouse or partner; once the number of working hours per week of birth leave (or maternity leave), to be taken within four weeks from the first day that the child actually lives at the same address as the mother.
+After childbirth by the partner; once the number of working hours per week of birth leave (or maternity leave), to be taken within four weeks from the first day that the child actually lives at the same address as the parent.

 d.
 For taking in a foster child as defined in the Youth Care Act in the family: six weeks, to be taken within 26 weeks after the child has actually been taken into the home.